The online fellowship and grant administration (OFA) system will open for applications in late July.

 - The scholarly experience—and potential for scholarly achievement—of the applicant.

 Please note: Fellows may not teach or undertake other significant administrative responsibilities during the fellowship tenure.
-Luce/Acls RJIA partner institutions agree to provide fellows in residence with the appropriate resources for them to advance their projects and be active members of the community, including but not limited to: office space, internet and library access, collegiality, and opportunities to join speaker series and other departmental/center activities as are available.
+Luce/ACLS partner institutions agree to provide fellows in residence with the appropriate resources for them to advance their projects and be active members of the community, including but not limited to: office space, internet and library access, collegiality, and opportunities to join speaker series and other departmental/center activities as are available.